 As our nation and our world ages, the number of people living with Alzheimer’s disease and related dementias (ADRD) continues to grow.
-According to the World Health Organization, nearly 78 million people will be living with dementia by 2030.
-In the United States, it is estimated that over 7 million people ages 65 or older had dementia in 2020.
-That number is expected to grow to 13.9 million by 2060.
+According to the World Health Organization, nearly 75 million people will be living with dementia by 2030.
+In the United States, almost one in ten people ages 65 or older has dementia.
 Dementia impacts not only the individual who has been diagnosed, but also their families, caregivers, and communities.

 What is Alzheimer's disease?